-Those providing advice to newly recognised refugees will need to calculate their potential retrospective entitlement to CTC to assess if they should protect their position in order to benefit from CPAG’s test case should the High Court judgment be upheld.
+Those providing advice to newly recognised refugees will need to calculate their client's potential retrospective entitlement to CTC to assess if they can benefit from the Court of Appeal's judgment.

 Under CTC/3692/2008, Asylum Support (previously National Asylum Support Service (NASS)) payments received by both parents and children are offset from any backdated CTC that is due.
-Whilst it may be possible to challenge this decision, it is not currently in issue in CPAG’s judicial review proceedings, and therefore remains the position in absence of a challenge.
+Whilst it may be possible to challenge this decision, it was not in issue in these proceedings, and therefore remains the position in absence of a challenge.

 The maximum period your client should claim for is between the date of their first claim for asylum, and their subsequent claim for Universal Credit (if UC has now been claimed).
 As with the claimant in DK, entitlement might end earlier, for example if a qualifying young person left full time education before UC was claimed.